hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Key Concepts/Snapshots.md

 The Snapshots feature allows you to *Create*, *Copy*, *Delete*, *Publish*, *Revert* and *Preview* the configuration of your Game, allowing for in-depth management of each stage of the release.

+<q>**Game Snapshots vs. Screen Snapshots!** Game Snapshots *do not contain* any of the Manage section configuration you've built up for your Admin Screens.
+You can create separate *Screen Snapshots* for the Manage configuration and publish these to the Live environment independently of your game Snapshots.
+For details, see [Creating and Managing Screen Snapshots](/Documentation/Manage/Creating and Managing Screen Snapshots.md).

 ## Snapshots: Creation and Basics

 You can create a Snapshot of the current game configuration by clicking *Create* in the *Snapshots* section on the *Game Overview* page.